-I've only been at Landmark for one year but I've learned way more this year than my other years at other schools. —Ellie, 5th grade
+"I've only been at Landmark for one year but I've learned way more this year than my other years at other schools."—Ellie, 5th grade

-I feel very confident going into college.
-Landmark has really set me up for a bright future. —Merryl, 12th grade
+"I feel very confident going into college.
+Landmark has really set me up for a bright future."—Merryl, 12th grade

-When I came to Landmark it felt like a fit.
-I knew this was the right place for me. —Joseph, 8th grade
+"When I came to Landmark it felt like a fit.
+I knew this was the right place for me." —Joseph, 8th grade

-I was always the kid who sat in the back of the class, hoping not to be noticed.
-I’m finally comfortable speaking up for myself and it feels great. —Josh, 12th grade
+“I was always the kid that sat in the back of the class hoping not to be noticed.
+At Landmark the classes are small and I trust my teachers.
+It’s taken a while but now that I’m a senior, I’m comfortable speaking up for myself and it feels great.” —Josh, 12th grade

 THE FUN STUFF